 100. The effect of the economic crises on the beneficiaries from the academic sector refers to the relevance of the themes covered in the SI framework: generally, the themes (as reflected in the SOP HRD objectives and Priority Axes) have become more relevant but the problems have become even more difficult to tackle.
-Also, the themes which are focused on structural problems of the society, like employment or the support for vulnerable groups, have become more relevant while the ones concerning more specific problems (for instance mobbing) are still relevant but have temporarily lost from their significance, as they fit better with the concerns and intervention capacities of more economically developed societies.
+Also, the themes which are focused on structural problems of the society, like employment or the support for vulnerable groups, have become more relevant but have temporarily lost from their significance, as they fit better with the concerns and intervention capacities of more economically developed societies.